DebankurSaikia/Advanced-Programming/Assignment5_CSB24008/ToDo/FrontEnd/README.md

 # Todo List Application

-A React application developed as part of **Assignment 05** for the **Advanced Programming** course.

-## Assignment Overview

-Create a simple React component that maintains a list of todos using React state management.
+A simple React application that allows users to create and manage a list of todos.

 ## Features